Alan-Chen99/scheme-lsp-server/README.md

 information.
 On large projects, you may experience a delay until information starts to be received.
 LSP provides ways of giving feedback to the user when an operation takes a long time, we can add support to it in the future.
+I may investigate caching strategies for better performance in the future.

 ## <a name="user-content-existing-clients"></a>Existing clients